lawal-mj/scrimba-unit-converter/README.md

 # scrimba-unit-converter
-A unit converter based on scrimba projects with a ton of help from figma
+A unit converter based on scrimba projects with a ton of help from bootstrap

-External resources used:
-1. Figma to HTML plugin by "https://www.figma.com/@aroicx"